CristianMatthew10/pr2_12/README.md

 # pr2_12

-## Classify sports medicine documents with topic modeling solution
+## Title: Classify sports medicine documents with topic modeling solution

 You are invited to analize a set of documents, characterized by title and abstract, and classify them by using topic modeling solution.